Login with RealMe

 The contract does not cover:

-• advice in relation to litigation to which the government is a party
+• legal representation in any litigation to which the government is a party (with certain exclusions)

 • the Parliamentary Counsel Office